List of EastEnders characters introduced in 1995: Andrea Price

 However, in November of that year, Andrea turns up on Natalie's doorstep.
 She has won some money playing bingo and wants to help pay for Natalie's wedding.
 Natalie is opposed to the idea, but she is struggling to fund the wedding so she begrudgingly accepts.
 Andrea proceeds to take over the whole organisation of the wedding, concocting themes and colour codes, which only infuriates an already stressed Natalie.
 Andrea manages to offend Natalie's future father-in-law, Roy Evans (Tony Caunter), by goading him for not paying anything towards the wedding, which causes a huge row between Andrea and Roy's wife, Pat Evans (Pam St. Clement), who is already offended after Andrea tells her that she has bad taste.

 On Natalie's joint hen night with Mel Healy (Tamzin Outhwaite) in Amsterdam, Andrea, true to form, gets extremely drunk and delights in making a fool of her daughter yet again.
 After chatting Barry up (who is also there on his stag night) and cruelly telling Natalie that he is having second thoughts, she proceeds to kiss him right in front of her.
-Natalie is devastated, but the final straw comes when she discovers that her mother has arranged an Adam and Eve themed wedding.
-Horrified, Natalie calls off the wedding, after which Barry banishes Andrea from their lives for a second time.
+Natalie is devastated, but the final straw comes when she discovers that her mother has arranged an Adam and Eve themed wedding, in which she begins to believe they are "The Adam and Eve of the New Millennium".
+Horrified, Natalie calls off the wedding, after which Barry banishes Andrea from their lives for a second time, bribing her with money only for Andrea to shout at her daughter "I hope you and your Garden of Eden are happy!".
 Natalie and Barry manage to patch things up and marry on New Year's Eve.
 Andrea attends, but despite her best efforts, she is restrained from having anything to do with the wedding.